RosanneCombremont/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ## Test
 We have checked our client application by using smtp mock server and the HEIG smtp server.
-* localhost 2525 smtp mock server
+* localhost 2525 smtp mock server (set in config.properties: localhost and 2525)
-* stmp.heig-vd.ch 25 HEIG stmp server
+* stmp.heig-vd.ch 25 HEIG stmp server (set in config.properties: smtp.heig-vd.ch and 25)

+Test passed with both server